Jack Dalrymple: Agricultural career

-Dalrymple returned after graduation to North Dakota, going to work managing the family's Dalrymple Farm in the Red River Valley, a durum wheat producer in the Casselton area.
+After graduation Dalrymple returned to North Dakota, going to work managing the family's Dalrymple Farm in the Red River Valley, a durum wheat producer in the Casselton area.

-Dalrymple was named the Outstanding Young Farmer of the United States of America in 1983 by Outstanding Farmers of America (OFA).
+In 1983 Dalrymple was named the Outstanding Young Farmer of the United States of America by Outstanding Farmers of America (OFA).

-He was the founding board chairman of Dakota Growers Pasta Company, formed as an agricultural cooperative of more than 1,100 primarily North Dakota wheat growers in 1992.
+In 1992 he was the founding board chairman of Dakota Growers Pasta Company, formed as an agricultural cooperative of more than 1,100 primarily North Dakota wheat growers.
 The cooperative grew to become North America's third-largest manufacturer and marketer of dry pasta products.
 Dakota Growers Pasta provides an array of products for retail brands, retail private label and food service.
-Dalrymple led the transition of the structure of the organization, from a cooperative to a C corporation, to raise capital and to perform acquisitions.
+Dalrymple led the transition of the structure of the organization, from a cooperative to a C corporation, in order to both raise capital and to perform acquisitions.
 Dakota Growers Pasta was sold in May 2010 for about $240 million to a Canadian firm, Viterra Inc. Opposition to the Viterra sale was largely due to the fact that "the cooperative was created with the help of the state-owned Bank of North Dakota, other rural cooperatives and the city of Carrington, where the cooperative was based."
 Some government leaders felt strongly that these entities should also benefit from the sale.

 Ernst and Young (now EY) selected Dalrymple as the 2007 Master Winner Award Winner Upper Midwest Region, for his work in helping to found and guide Dakota Growers Pasta Company.